ReaperOAK/KCAdashboard/README.md

 - Role-based profile fields (students, teachers/coaches)
 - See [ENHANCED_PROFILE_DOCUMENTATION.md](ENHANCED_PROFILE_DOCUMENTATION.md) for full details

+## July 2025: Multiple File Upload for Classroom Materials

+- Teachers can now upload multiple files at once as classroom materials.
+- Each file is validated (type, size) and creates a separate resource entry.
+- UI shows selected file count and names, and supports mixed uploads (files + video links).
+- See `material-upload-fix-summary.md` for details.

 # Quiz No-Retake Policy (July 2025)

 - Once a quiz is submitted, students cannot retake it.
 No cooling time, no retry, no second attempt.